 You can also read our guidance note Your Limit of Indemnity which tells you about other factors you need to consider in addition to the mandatory requirements.

-All professional work carries some risk and for the surveying profession this can vary considerably dependent on the area you work in.
+All professional work carries some risk and for the surveying profession this can vary considerably depending on the area you work in.
 The list below gives an indication of where the majority of professional indemnity claims come from in your profession:

-- Low Risk Quantity surveying, estate agency and lettings, planning and development.
+- Low-Risk Quantity surveying, estate agency and lettings, planning and development.

-- Medium Risk Building surveys, commercial property management, rent reviews, lease renewals, architectural design.
+- Medium-Risk Building surveys, commercial property management, rent reviews, lease renewals, architectural design.

 Buying online is quick and simple with our quote and buy system that offers competitive premiums with the major insurers.
-Some surveyors will be able to obtain very competitive quotations using our on line system but this typically works best for low risk surveyors with a fee income no greater than £ 100,000.
+Some surveyors will be able to obtain very competitive quotations using our online system but this typically works best for very low-risk surveyors with a fee income no greater than £ 100,000.

 Trading without adequate professional indemnity insurance is a serious breach of regulatory requirements as well as poor business practice.
-A firm will be prevented from trading and closed down if they can-not obtain adequate cover.
+A firm will be prevented from trading and closed down if they cannot obtain adequate cover.

 This guidance note is intended for information purposes only.
 Whilst all care has been taken to ensure the accuracy of the guidance note it is not to be regarded as a substitute for specific advice.
-This guidance note shall not be reproduced in any form without our prior permission. © 2018 Professional Indemnity Insurance Brokers Ltd
+This guidance note shall not be reproduced in any form without our prior permission. © Professional Indemnity Insurance Brokers Ltd